Cyberattacks are running rampant more than ever and getting more devious. All it takes is one breach to damage your business operations.

 Regular data backup

-In case all seven of the Essential Eight controls failed, your backups will be your saving grace.
+If all seven of the Essential Eight cyber security controls fail, your backups will be your saving grace.

-If your systems get compromised, you can replace all damaged files with your backup to get you back up and running in no time.
+If your systems get compromised, you can replace all damaged files with your backup to get you back up and running ASAP.
 Ultimately, having a backup will reduce your damages from reputation to profit.

-It’s best to establish and maintain a backup strategy to keep a copy of your files in a safe place, so if ever you’re under attack (especially ransomware), you can grab your backup anytime and set up your environment as if nothing happened.
+Establish and maintain a backup strategy to keep a copy of your files in a safe place, so if ever you’re under an attack (especially ransomware), you can grab your backup anytime and set up your environment as if nothing happened.

-It’s best to talk to your IT team or Managed Service Provider about your backup strategy.
-Clear out what data you need to backup, how frequent you make a backup, and who gets access to those backups.
+Talk to your IT team or Managed Service Provider about your backup strategy.
+Clear out what data you need to backup, how frequently you make a backup, and who gets access to those backups.

 Does your organisation comply with the ACSC's Essential Eight Mitigation Model?

-Finishing this article brings you one step closer to a stronger cyber security strategy.
-You now have a clear understanding of how each control of the Essential Eight Model can protect your business from major or minor cyber incidents.
+Finishing this article brings you closer to a robust cyber security strategy.
+You now understand how each control of the Essential Eight Cyber Security Model can protect your business from major or minor cyber incidents.

 Get in touch with us to see how our cyber security experts can help you implement the Essential Eight model into your business and improve your IT security for the better.